stenkjan/nest-haus/docs/final_ADMIN_DASHBOARD_IMPLEMENTATION_COMPLETE.md

 │ 2.
 Google Analytics 4 (Cloud)                  │
 │    ✅ Demographics (age, gender) ⭐ NEW        │
 │    ✅ Interests categories ⭐ NEW              │
+│    ✅ Geographic data (countries, cities) ⭐ NEW│
 │    ✅ Audience segmentation ⭐ NEW             │
 │    ✅ Marketing insights ⭐ NEW                │
 │    ✅ Google Ads ready ⭐ NEW                  │